DionysusSS13/Dionysus/.github/CONTRIBUTING.md

 If you want to contribute the first thing you'll need to do is [download the repo and set up your own branch](guides/DOWNLOADING.md).

-TG has a [list of guides on their wiki](http://www.tgstation13.org/wiki/Guides#Development_and_Contribution_Guides) that will help you get started contributing to Dionysus with Git and Dream Maker.
+TG has a [list of guides on their wiki](http://tgstation13.org/wiki/Guides#Development_and_Contribution_Guides) that will help you get started contributing to Dionysus.
 For beginners, it is recommended you work on small projects like bugfixes at first.
 If you need help learning to program in BYOND, check out this [repository of resources](http://www.byond.com/developer/articles/resources).

 There is an open list of approachable issues for [your inspiration here](https://github.com/DionysusSS13/Dionysus/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22).

-You can of course, as always, ask for help on the Discord channels or the forums.
+You can of course, as always, ask for help on the Discord channels.
 We're just here to have fun and help out, so please don't expect professional support.

 ## Meet the Team

 ### Headcoder

 The Headcoder is responsible for controlling, adding, and removing maintainers from the project.
 In addition to filling the role of a normal maintainer, they have sole authority on who becomes a maintainer, as well as who remains a maintainer and who does not.

+They may also step in to resolve disputes on code quality, and generally have the final say on PRs.

 ### Maintainers